-The Most Reverend Doctor Foley Beach was elected the Archbishop of the Anglican Church in North America on June 22, 2014.
-He is also the Bishop of the Anglican Diocese of the South, headquartered in a suburb of Atlanta, Georgia.
+The Most Reverend Doctor Foley Beach was elected Archbishop of the Anglican Church in North America on June 22, 2014.
+He is also Bishop of the Anglican Diocese of the South, headquartered in a suburb of Atlanta, Georgia.

 Archbishop Beach is a graduate of Georgia State University, the University of the South, and Gordon-Conwell Theological Seminary.
 He began his ministry by serving teenagers through Young Life.
 Prior to serving as archbishop and bishop, he planted and led Holy Cross Anglican Church in Loganville, Georgia.

 The scripture verse that has most guided his ministry is Proverbs 3:5-6: “Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 (ESV)